primd-os/MissileMayhem/README.md

 The datapack used for the missilemayhem minecraft minigame.
 Note this is a [PRIMD Minigame module](https://github.com/primd-os/Hub) and does not work on it's own.

-Public server: `play.primd.net` Cerrently OFFLINE
+Public server: `play.primd.net` Online but not working

 Discord Server: <https://discord.gg/S6TUQWt>